 China is one of the world's oldest civilizations, and its history is rich with stories that will truly frighten you.
 Chinese myths are richly detailed and fully realized, not just some half-baked ghost story you hear from a friend.
 This list dives deep into Chinese culture and extracts the creepiest Chinese myths and legends.
 Vote up the tales that scare you the most.

-A Jealous Wife Keeps a Terrible Secret
+A Jealous Wife Keeps A Terrible Secret

 Gan Bao was one of the first Chinese writers to record tales of the supernatural.
-He was known to live from some time before 315 AD to about 336 AD.
+He was known to live from some time before 315 CE to about 336 CE.
 One of his best-known works is Records of an Inquest into the Spirit-Realm, which contains many ghost stories.
-But more than the stories themselves, it's the inspiration behind them that will make your skin crawl: when Gan Bao's father died, his mother secretly buried a maid with whom her husband was having an affair alive in his tomb, sealing the two together forever, and, she thought, conscripting the maid to death.
+But more than the stories themselves, it's the inspiration behind them that will make your skin crawl: when Gan Bao's father passed, his mother secretly entombed a maid with whom her husband was having an affair alive in his crypt, sealing the two together forever, and, she thought, conscripting the maid to doom.
 The family knew nothing of her plot.

 The Painted Skin is a supernatural allegory about foolishly succumbing to your desires.
 It was written as a short story by Pu Songling and published in a collection of his work, Strange Tales from a Chinese Studio , in 1740.

 The story concerns a man who brings home a beautiful woman whom he meets on the street.
 She tells him she is homeless, having just escaped an abusive family.
 He hides her from his wife, confining her to the library, and has an affair with her.
 A priest warns him that there is evil in his house, and when he returns, he peers through a window and sees the Devil painting the woman's skin and bringing her to life.

-Eventually, the woman kills the man who saved her by ripping his heart out of his chest, and in a desperate bid to resurrect him, his wife approaches a street preacher, who beats her, demeans her, and spits in her mouth.
+Eventually, the woman slays the man who saved her by ripping his heart out of his chest, and in a desperate bid to resurrect him, his wife approaches a street preacher, who beats her, demeans her, and spits in her mouth.
 He tells her she must swallow his spit if she wants to resurrect her husband.
 She does, but feels very ashamed.
-She goes home and begins to prepare her husband's body for burial, but as she is trying to close the wound on his chest, she coughs up a human heart, which she places inside her husband.
+She goes home and begins to prepare her husband's body for interment, but as she is trying to close the wound on his chest, she coughs up a human heart, which she places inside her husband.
 She sews him up, and by the next morning, he is once again alive.